Route 66 Thru Arizona

 On the south side of I-40 is the Painted Desert Indian Center.
 It too offers petrified wood as well as other Native American goods.
 Keeping with the petrified wood Triassic theme, you’ll see more models of what animals may have looked like from that prehistoric era, standing around.
 There’s also plenty of models of Native American features to be seen here.
 Although we are near the Navajo Nation, the models you’ll see depicted here is mainly from the Hopi culture.
 The Hopi and Navajo are two very different Native American cultures.
 The Hopi Reservation is roughly 30-50 miles northwest of here.

 Next to the Indian Center, you’ll see a deteriorating bridge that once carried an immeasurable amount of Route 66 travelers before I-40 was built.
-Between Lupton and Flagstaff there are many abandoned bridges that was once used by both Route 66 and National Old Trails Road.
+Between Lupton and Flagstaff there are many abandoned and deteriorating bridges that was once used by both Route 66 and National Old Trails Road.
 Between Flagstaff and Topock, many of the old bridges are in use and being maintained.

 Holbrook

-The next stop on our is Holbrook.
+The next stop on our tour is Holbrook.
 We’ll take exit 286 and drive Hwy 77 southbound, which is the old 66 alignment.
 Although I-40 services Holbrook with three exits, not many people have a reason to visit this historic town anymore.
 Sadly, since I-40 was built, the town has been slipping slowly into decay – a common theme all along historic Route 66.

 Wigwam Hotel in downtown Holbrook